 Made to order hot meals were available every morning in the Viking Baldur’s dining room.

 There were two coffee stations.
-Coffee, tea, pastries, muffins, and water were always available.
+Coffee, tea, pastries, muffins, and water were always available during the entirety of the Viking Grand European Tour.

 Our program director extraordinaire, Tessa, would come on to the overhead loudspeaker every morning greeting us a “Good Morning” in the native language of whichever country we were in.
 She would remind us of the day and date and the city we were docked in.
 And recite briefly the excursions for the day.